Storytime: Yancey County Students Hear Life Lessons from

 That’s what internationally acclaimed storyteller Donald Davis encouraged 650 Yancey County students to do during his visit in November 2019—to look around at the people and places in their lives, and integrate those memories in their writing.

 Davis spoke to 500 middle school students during a school visit, and 150 fourth-graders, who visited with Davis at the Center for Pioneer Life.
 They heard his lessons in finding stories in their own lives.
-Plus, they toured of the Center’s 19th century farm and cabin, where they experienced how their ancestors lived nearly 200 years ago in the rugged Appalachian mountains.
+Plus, they toured the Center’s 19th-century farm and cabin, where they experienced how their ancestors lived nearly 200 years ago in the rugged Appalachian mountains.

 Davis’s student visits were made possible by the Yancey Fund through the Community Foundation of Western North Carolina and a partnership between the Center for Pioneer Life and Yancey County Schools.

 Davis also led a workshop at the Center for Yancey County teachers and others who wished to develop their storytelling or writing skills.
 Davis teaches that telling stories isn’t about stringing words together, but about painting pictures.